-When you write in multiple languages, like with Chinese characters, it will automatically be detected when using scribble or copy and paste functions.
+When writing in multiple languages, like with Chinese characters, Scribble will automatically detect this when copying and pasting.

 First-generation Apple Pencil

-The first generation has a larger footprint, removable cap that houses a male lightning connector, which interestingly connects directly to the bottom of the iPad.
-This causes the Pencil to stick out from the bottom of the iPad precariously, which lead to users being concerned over the longevity of such a connection, as the connector may snap off entirely during a charge.
+The first-generation model has a larger footprint and removable cap that houses a male lightning connector, which connects directly to the bottom of the iPad.
+This causes the Pencil to stick out from the bottom of the iPad precariously, leading to users concern over the longevity of such a connection, as the connector may snap off entirely during a charge.

-Despite bizarre design decisions like how it charges or lack of storage, the first Pencil was quite well recieved and is still sold today for use with modern iPad models.
-The iPad mini 5, 10.2-inch iPad, and iPad Air 3, all use the first-generation Pencil.
+Despite bizarre design decisions like how it charges or lack of storage, the first Pencil was quite well-received and is still sold today for use with some iPad models.

 Bafflingly, Apple released the 10.9-inch iPad in 2022 that supports only the first-generation Pencil model.
 Since the tablet has a USB-C port, it needs an adapter to pair and charge the Lightning-based stylus.